thushv89/deep_inference_json/README.md

 * Preprocess the given image by resizing the image to a fixed size
 * All images needs to be in jpg format but will automatically convert images to jpg for known formats.
 Otherwise will return an error
 * Unit tests are available for the application layer
+* Can infer the model with a confidence threshold to not show images with low confidence